OpsHubProduct/OpsHub-Docs-Validation-Space/docs/help-center/troubleshooting/errors/microfocus/oh-microfocus-012652.md

 ## Cause

 * User might encounter this error in the following scenarios:
-  * When a custom field that is used in mapping is available on Micro Focus ALM/QC UI as well as in OpsHub Integration Manager mapping configuration, but it is not associated with the Requirement Type entity that is used in integration.\
+  * When a custom field that is used in mapping is available on Micro Focus ALM/QC UI as well as in <code class="expression">space.vars.SITENAME</code> mapping configuration, but it is not associated with the Requirement Type entity that is used in integration.\
-    &#xNAN;_**For example**_, the custom field `user-xx` is available on Micro Focus ALM/QC UI as well as in OpsHub Integration Manager mapping configuration, but it is not associated with Requirement type entity that is used in the integration.
+    &#xNAN;_**For example**_, the custom field `user-xx` is available on Micro Focus ALM/QC UI as well as in <code class="expression">space.vars.SITENAME</code> mapping configuration, but it is not associated with Requirement type entity that is used in the integration.
 Also, the user has used the custom field `user-xx` in the mapping between Requirement of Micro Focus ALM/QC and any other system.
   * When in an integration configured with criteria, the internal name for the field mentioned in the criteria query is incorrect.

 ## Solution